-Grades 10-12 Fee: \$20.00 s a one credit course, novice level, designed for students to explore treble cl tures and time periods through academic study and performance.
-By creatin ng, performing, and respondi

-This is iety of cultu ing, students will develop basic vocal skills and sight-reading techniques.
+Fee: \$20.00 This is a one credit course, novice level, designed for students to explore treble choral music from a wide variety of cultures and time periods through academic study and performance.
+By creating, performing, and responding, students will develop basic vocal skills and sight-reading techniques.
 Allowing musical experiences to other cultures and disciplines within and outside of the arts, music history and theory are embedded so students may connect these experiences to historical relevance, contemporary issue, and self-reflection.